Holographic Renyi entropies from hyperbolic black holes with scalar hair: Holographic R e nyi entropies from hyperbolic AdS b black holes

 From \eqref{eq:ads4-renyi-co}, we have $\lim_{n \to 1}{\mathcal{S}_{\pm}(\alpha,n)}=1$, so the $n\rightarrow 1$ limit of the R\'{e}nyi entropies (for any $\alpha$) gives

 which means that the scalar field does not affect the entanglement entropy ($n=1$), while it affects the R\'{e}nyi entropies with $n>1$.
-Besides, the R\'{e}nyi entropies are also proposed to satisfy an area law \cite{Dong:2016fnf}
+Moreover, the R\'{e}nyi entropies also satisfy an area law \cite{Dong:2016fnf}